k0h1zuk4/python-static-security/README.md

 ## Summary

-- Performs download of informed repositories;
+- Performs download of the informed repository;
 - Scans known vulnerabilities in python dependencies using the Safety tool;
 - Perform static analysis on the code using the Bandit tool;
 - Search for keys and secrets within the repository's git structure using the Gitleaks tool.